supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-01.md

 ### Task 1: Deploy HA Resources

-In this task, you will deploy additional web, database, and domain controller VMs.
+You will deploy additional web, database, and domain controller VMs in this task.
 A template will be used to save time.
 You will configure each tier in subsequent exercises in this lab.

 1. Copy the link provided and paste it into a browser inside the VM.
 This will help you launch the template deployment for the additional infrastructure components, and that further will be used to enable high availability for the Contoso application.
 Log in to the Azure portal using your subscription credentials.